learn-co-students/react-props-and-state-lab-online-web-ft-090919/README.md

 ### `Filters`

-1. Should receive an `onChangeType` callback prop.
+1. Should receive an `onChangetype` callback prop.
 This callback prop gets called whenever the value of the `<select>` element changes with the **value** of the `<select>`